Introduction

 Conclusion

 Skim milk offers a healthy, low-fat option for those seeking the nutritional benefits of milk without the extra calories.
-Whether you’re looking to maintain a balanced diet, support weight management, or enjoy a versatile ingredient in your meals, skim milk has you covered.
+Whether you’re looking to maintain a balanced diet, support weight management, or enjoy a versatile ingredient in your meals, this milk has you covered.
 Its light texture and rich nutrient profile make it a staple in kitchens worldwide.